Categorification via blocks of modular representations for sl(n): A graded lift and equivalence to a geometric categorification

 \section{A graded lift and equivalence to a geometric categorification}

 Here we state and prove a more precise version of Theorem~\ref{IntrB}, the second main result of this paper.
-In Sections~\ref{richebackground} and \ref{subsec:Localization} we give a purely expository overview of linear Koszul duality, and Riche's localization results (building on work of Bezrukavnikov-Mirkovi\'c-Rumynin, \cite{bmr}); these will be used in later sections, and the reader is encouraged to return to it when needed.
-Throughout this section, we impose the condition that $\text{char}(\textbf{k}) = p \gg 0$.
+In Sections~\ref{richebackground} and \ref{subsec:Localization} we give a purely expository overview of linear Koszul duality, and Riche's localization results (building on work of Bezrukavnikov, Mirkovi\'c, and Rumynin, \cite{bmr}); these will be used in later sections, and the reader is encouraged to return to it when needed.
+Throughout this section, we impose the condition that $\text{char}(\textbf{k}) = p >n$.